By 37Design |

 1. WordPress Official App (Free)

+The WordPress mobile app is the obvious starting point.
+It is free, maintained by Automattic, and available on both iOS and Android.
+Beyond posts, pages, comments, and stats, it also handles media uploads.
 To upload photos, you open (or create) a post, add an Image or Gallery block, then pick images from your camera roll.
 The photos get uploaded to your Media Library as part of the post-editing flow.
 You can also navigate to Media and upload from there, but the interface is designed around post creation, not standalone media management.

 The WordPress app is the right choice if you primarily write and publish posts on your phone and occasionally add images as part of that workflow.
 It is not ideal if your main task is getting a batch of photos into your Media Library quickly.